Guitar Tablature: Symbols, Notations and Abbreviations

 Notes on the staff along the dashed line are played one octave lower than notated.

-Original and containing 8rb notation.
+Comparison of original and 8rb notation.

 Return from Guitar Tab Symbols and Notations to How to Read Guitar Tabs Tutorial